remialvado/RiakBundle/README.md

 - console tasks to list and count keys inside a bucket, delete a single key or an entire bucket
 - support for basic searches
 - support for custom search parameters (used by custom Riak Search builds)
+- support for Bucket inheritance to allow you to define custom services

 Roadmap
 -------